Application fee: $50

 All riders who apply and are accepted to the EAP first participate in a Regional Training Session.
 Invitations to the National Training Session are based on the riding, stable-management skills, written-test results and potential shown during the Regional Training Session.

-All Regional Training Sessions in 2020 will offer two height sections, .90m and 1.0m.
+All Regional Training Sessions will offer two height sections, .90m and 1.0m.
 Riders are encouraged to apply to the height section that best matches their and their horse’s capabilities.
 Riders in both sections will receive the same riding and stable management training, and riders from either section may be selected to participate in the National Training Session, provided they meet the eligibility requirements and select on the application form that they would like to be considered for the National Training Session.

 The program is open to any hunter/jumper rider who is proficient at completing a jumper-style course at .90m or higher.
 Although the courses and fences are set in a jumper style, the program is focused on promoting complete horsemanship and rider competency.
 The techniques, stable management, horsemanship and overall lessons learned in the program can carry into the hunter, equitation and jumper rings combined.